-City Joinery is a small company making new furniture one piece at a time.
-Our designs are contemporary: pared down forms, taut lines, unexpected and sometimes contrasting surfaces.
+City Joinery is a small company making furniture a piece at a time.
+Our designs are contemporary, or modern.
 We work primarily in solid wood, not veneer, and often in combination with other materials such as metal, glass, upholstery and acrylic.

-From dining tables, beds, and armoires to desks, dressers, and seating, we have a large array of designs.
-We make myriad variations on these in different woods, sizes and with different details.
+From dining tables, beds, and armoires to desks, dressers, and seating, we have many designs.
+We make variations on these in different woods, sizes and with different details.
 We can also create a new design specific to a customer’s needs, space constraints and tastes

 City Joinery furniture is made from solid wood because, unlike most veneered substrates, it has integrity, depth and strength.
-Our furniture is carefully designed to allow the wood to breathe with changes in humidity.
-We seek out woods that have subtle color variations and grain patterns and we prefer to finish them in a way that emphasizes these.
+Our furniture is designed to allow the wood to breathe.
+We look for woods that have subtle variations in color and grain and we prefer to finish them in a way that emphasizes these.
 Combining these with metals enhances their natural wonder.

 Because everything is built to order, we encourage our clients to choose from a wide variety of materials.
 We specialize in combining metal with wood, but also love using resins, plastics, laminates and felt, to name a few, as alternating textures and accents.
-Little known and sustainable wood species are of particular interest to us, but mainly we select materials for their inherent beauty.
+Little known and sustainable wood species are of particular interest to us, but mainly we pick materials for their raw beauty.

-A few years ago, we crafted all the lobby furniture for New York City’s Asia Society, an elegant museum that recognized a hint of Asian influence in some of City Joinery’s designs.
+A few years ago, we crafted all the lobby furniture for New York’s Asia Society, a museum that recognized a hint of Asian influence in City Joinery’s designs.
 One of our first large projects was to design for the Brooklyn Academy of Music (BAM) bookshop.
 Our clients are individuals, businesses and institutions.
 All of them share a love of lasting value and a wish for grace in practical things.